 Deciduous groundcovers can prevent erosion, too, as their roots hold soil even after leaves fall.
 Proven choices include Canadian ginger, Phlox stolonifera (purple spring bloom), Tiarella (white spring bloom), Iris reticulata (purple spring flowers) and many ferns including hay-scented fern.

 Matching plants to soil types can be crucial for success.
-An excellent reference is the free online Native Plants for Wildlife Habitat and Conservation Landscaping: Chesapeake Bay Watershed.
+An excellent reference is the free online PDF Native Plants for Wildlife Habitat and Conservation Landscaping: Chesapeake Bay Watershed.
 It has color photos and growth conditions (soil type, sun and moisture levels) in an easy chart format.

 Temporarily lay timbers or branches across a slope to slow down run-off during plant establishment.
 Then supplement rainfall religiously for at least two years to get plants established.